codygreen/llm_api_server/objective4/README.md

 ## NGINX Configuration

-To configure NGINX, we will need to create a new file called _nginx.conf_ with the following configuration:
+To configure NGINX, we will need to create a new file called _nginx.conf_ with the following configuration or use the _nginx.conf_ file in the _objective4_ folder:

 ```nginx
 events {